What do you get when you cross Shirakawa-go with Yamanaka? Kanazawa’s onsen town of Yuwaku.

 The English audio guide is excellent and gives ample information about each building and the people who resided within.
 To get the most out of your visit, I strongly recommend footing the deposit for them (1000 yen per unit, fully refunded upon return).

-The other museum in Yuwaku is Yumeji-kan, named for artist and poet who made Yuwaku his home for a time.
-In addition to a selection of his works, the museum features his biography: the oft-romanticized story of the self-taught struggling artist who loved too hard and lived too short.
+The other museum in Yuwaku is Yumeji-kan, named for artist and poet who made Yuwaku Onsen his home for a time.
+In addition to a selection of his works, the museum features his biography.
+In short, it is the the oft-romanticized story of the self-taught struggling artist who loved too hard and lived too short.

 The gift shop near the front is free to enter and gives an accurate glimpse of the work inside.
 His style can be found elsewhere throughout Kanazawa as well.
 Yuzu Otome, a cider produced in Yuwaku, features his art on the label and is a main ingredient of Kanazawa Music Bar’s style of mojito.